THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

 “Is this Samantha?
 Did you kill Samantha Troy?”
 Kemp asked in a more even tone.

 It was like a one-two punch followed up with an uppercut to his jaw.
 The detectives had him boxed in and on the ropes.
-He even felt like the room was spinning.
+He felt the room was spinning.

 The detectives sighed in unison.
-They felt that they were on to something.
-A confession, a rant, a breakdown, something… It had been close in hand.
-Whatever it was, it didn’t happen and their window had past.
+A confession, a rant, a breakdown, something…had been close at hand.
+Whatever it was, it didn’t happen, and their window had passed.

-Kemp spoke out loud for both Ellis and their prisoner to hear, “He’s scheduled to be brought downtown on the transfer at 9 am.
-We can speak with him and his lawyer then.
-Give him time to rethink his story and be more willing to save himself the needle!”
+Kemp spoke loud enough for Ellis and their prisoner to hear, “He’s scheduled to be brought downtown on the bus transfer at 9 AM.
+We can speak with him and his lawyer then after he’s been processed at Phoenix Jail.
+Give him time to rethink his story and be more willing to save himself from the needle!”